 Invasive species are plants and animals that are brought in from ecosystems in other parts of the world that then can propagate prolifically to the detriment of native species.
 The result is the alteration of regional distinction and the health of native flora and fauna.
-The Borough has to spend taxpayer dollars and many volunteer hours in removing these species from our environment.
+As a result, the Borough has to spend taxpayer dollars and many volunteer hours removing these species from our environment.

 Proper eradication methods are encouraged on public and private land to avoid personal and environmental harm.
-This includes working with a restoration plan, avoiding chemicals and herbicides, wearing the proper clothing, and understanding proper methods for plant identification, removal, disposal and replanting.
+This includes working with a restoration plan, avoiding chemicals and herbicides, wearing the proper clothing, and understanding proper methods for plant identification, removal, disposal, and replanting.

-Residents and landscapers are strongly encouraged to avoid planting any invasive species in Mountain Lakes.
+Residents and landscapers are strongly encouraged to avoid planting any invasive species.
 Instead, the Borough encourages the planting of native species.
 In addition, local nurseries are strongly encouraged to phase out the sale of these plants.

-Here are some of the many invasive species that are causing damage locally:
+Here are some of the many invasive species causing damage locally:

-Plants

-Garlic Mustard Porcelain-berry Mugwort Japanese Barberry Oriental Bittersweet Canada Thistle Autumn Olive Winged Burning Bush Winter Creeper Japanese Knotweed Lesser Celandine Glossy Buckthorn English Ivy Privet Japanese Honeysuckle Exotic Bush Honeysuckles (Amur, Morrow's & Tatarian) Multiflora Rose Wineberry, Wine Raspberry Wisteria
+Plants: Garlic Mustard, Porcelain-berry, Mugwort, Japanese Barberry, Oriental Bittersweet, Canada Thistle, Autumn Olive, Winged Burning Bush, Winter Creeper, Japanese Knotweed, Lesser Celandine, Glossy Buckthorn, English Ivy, Privet, Japanese Honeysuckle, Exotic Bush Honeysuckles (Amur, Morrow's & Tatarian), Multiflora Rose, Wineberry, Wine Raspberry, Wisteria

-Aquatic plants

-Creeping Water Primrose

-Purple Loosestrife Eurasian Water Milfoil Brittle Naiad Common Reed Curly-Leaf Pondweed Fanwort
+Aquatic plants: Creeping Water Primrose, Purple Loosestrife, Eurasian Water Milfoil, Brittle Naiad, Common Reed, Curly-Leaf Pondweed, Fanwort

-Trees

-Norway Maple Tree-of-Heaven Callery Pear Black Locust
+Trees: Norway Maple, Tree-of-Heaven, Callery Pear, Black Locust